uib-ub/ordbokene-content/README.md

 Add a .md file in welcome/bm or welcome/nn with the article ID as filename, e. g.
 40922.md

 ## Security: sanitation of html tags
-Html tags not found in the gitlab cicd variable ORDBOKENE_ACCEPTED_HTML will be removed.
+Html tags not found in the list found in the list in md2vue.py will be removed
-Add ORDBOKENE_ACCEPTED_HTML as an environment variable when developing locally.